 Here is the report you’ll find there.
 Take a few seconds to look it over.

 Now, you can identify your students’ difficulties at a glance by analyzing the number of attempts for each page.
-Then, simply click on the page icon located at the top of the report to access the activity page directly: you’re ready to review it in class!

 We’re already finished going over the content from the first level of this self-training?